frederikgoebel/ditdah/README.md

 # `−·· ·· − −·· ·− ····` (ditdah)

-ditdah is an online morse code emulator.
+ditdah is an online telegraph key emulator to generate morse code.

 Currently it features the following modes:
 - morse code to letters
 - letters to morse code

+Rigth now only a dual-lever paddle with fixed timing is emulated.
+Use the `.` and the `-` keys for input.

 A live version can be found [here](https://dist-ssswrvaynw.now.sh).